kainbozzetto/temperature/README.md

 Displaying and recording temperature using an IR Temperature Sensor connected to an Arduino Board and sending the data serially to a NodeJS webserver.
 Data saved to a MongoDB database using Mongoose on the backend.
 Frontend developed using AngularJS and Bootstrap with ChartJS to display graphs.

+Arduino code can be found in the temperature folder.

 # Setup

 * Arduino EtherMega 2560